shen390s/wpdl-mode/README.md

 # WPDL mode

-  tutor of emacs mode WPDL is described in https://www.emacswiki.org/emacs/ModeTutorial.
+  tutorial of emacs mode WPDL is described in https://www.emacswiki.org/emacs/ModeTutorial.

 # The detail of example